 Market your core skills

-To make it easy for employers to see the core skills you bring to a position, follow these 2 steps:
+Make it easy for employers to see the core skills you bring to the job.
+Follow these two steps:

-2. Demonstrate your skills in a job interview
+2. Showcase your skills in a job interview

 In job interviews, employers look for your core skills.